Numerical Methods for Ordinary Differential Equations

 Authors

-Kees Vuik, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science; Fred Vermolen, University of Hasselt; Martin van Gijzen, Delft University of Technology, Faculty of Electrical Engineering, Mathematics and Computer Science; Thea Vuik, VORtech
+Kees Vuik, Delft Institute of Applied Mathematics, Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands; Fred Vermolen, Department of Computational Mathematics, Faculty of Sciences, University of Hasselt, Belgium; Martin van Gijzen, Delft Institute of Applied Mathematics (DIAM), Faculty of Electrical Engineering, Mathematics and Computer Science, Delft University of Technology, The Netherlands; Thea Vuik, VORtech, The Netherlands

 Keywords: numerical methods, differential equations, numerical integration, interpolation, nonlinear equations